Is this chart lying to me? Automating the detection of misleading visualizations: Introduction

-We conduct extensive experiments with three approaches: (a) state-of-the-art MLLMs, (b) a new rule-based linter that inspect axis metadata for design rule violations, and (c) new classifiers that take the visualization alone or in combination with the axis metadata as input.
-For (b) and (c), we fine-tune DePlot \citep{liu-etal-2023-deplot} to extract axis metadata.
-Our experiments address the following research questions (RQs). \textbf{RQ1}: Which type of model performs best on real-world or synthetic instances? \textbf{RQ2}: Can models trained on synthetic instances generalize to real-world cases? \textbf{RQ3}: Can models fine-tuned for axis extraction on synthetic instances generalize to real-world cases?
+We conduct extensive experiments with three approaches: (a) state-of-the-art MLLMs, (b) a new rule-based linter that inspects axis metadata for design rule violations, and (c) new classifiers that take the visualization alone or in combination with the axis metadata as input.
+For (b) and (c), we fine-tune DePlot \citep{liu-etal-2023-deplot} to extract axis metadata as an intermediate step.
+Our experiments address the following research questions (RQs). \textbf{RQ1}: Which type of model performs best on real-world or synthetic instances? \textbf{RQ2}: Can detection models trained on synthetic instances generalize to real-world cases? \textbf{RQ3}: Can axis extraction models trained on synthetic instances generalize to real-world cases?

-Our results show that MLLMs perform best on real-world visualizations, while linters and fine-tuned classifiers outperform them on synthetic ones, benefiting from the availability of training data for both axis extraction and misleader detection.
+Our results show that MLLMs perform best on real-world visualizations, while linters and image-axis classifiers outperform them on synthetic ones, benefiting from the availability of training data for both axis extraction and misleader detection.
 While the fine-tuned DePlot can extract axes from Misviz-synth, it does not generalize well to Misviz, reducing the performance of the linter and classifier.

-In summary, our contributions are as follows: (1) we introduce Misviz and Misviz-synth, the first large scale open datasets for misleading visualization detection, (2) we propose a new linter and a new classification method that combines image and extracted axis metadata as input, (3) we conduct comprehensive evaluation and error analysis.
+In summary, our contributions are as follows: (1) We introduce Misviz and Misviz-synth, the first large-scale open datasets for misleading visualization detection.
+(2) We propose a new linter and a new classification method that combines image and extracted axis metadata as input.
+(3) We conduct a comprehensive evaluation and error analysis, highlighting the strengths and weaknesses of each method and identifying directions for future work.